-|Products with an output voltage that exceeds 1000 V.
+Products with an output voltage that exceeds 1000 V.

+>

-Our lineup in this product classification includes models of up to 150 kV as standard products.
+> Our lineup in this product classification includes models of up to 150 kV as standard products.

+>

-We offer a wide range of products that, in addition to the catalog specifications, can also be customized according to intended use in order to achieve their full performance on site.
+> We offer a wide range of products that, in addition to the catalog specifications, can also be customized according to the intended use in order to achieve their full performance on-site.
 High-voltage amplifiers are also classified as high-voltage power supplies.

+>

-AC power source
+> AC power source